-Providing aggressive representation in West Virginia
+Providing aggressive representation in West Virginia and Ohio

 Dealing with insurance companies after a motorcycle accident can be a tremendous headache.
 All you want is to be paid the compensation you deserve for the injuries you suffered because someone else was negligent.
 All they want is to pay you as little as possible.
 The motorcycle accident attorneys at Mani Ellis & Layne, PLLC know how insurance companies operate and how to file a successful claim.